 It’s a really compelling reason to choose a puppy.
 However, you must consider the work involved in raising and training it.
 It’s not easy.
 Puppies constantly chew, gnaw, drool, bark and bound.
 You should only opt for a young dog if you’re sure you can handle its boisterous nature and need for attention.

 Coat Length and Shedding

 Another important factor is shedding intensity.
 If anybody in your home has allergies, it’s best to choose a hypoallergenic dog.
-They include the Maltese Terrier, Poodle, Shih Tzu, Tibetan Terrier, and the Portuguese Water Dog, to name a few.
+They include the Maltese Terrier, Poodle, Shih Tzu, Tibetan Terrier, and the Portuguese Water Dog, to name a few and this list of breeds that don’t shed.
 There are more hypoallergenic breeds than you think.
 So, do some research and find a pet that won’t cause uncomfortable flare-ups.

 You may want one of these dogs even if you don’t have allergies.
 They don’t shed, so it’s easy to keep your home clean.
 Certainly, if maintenance is a concern, stick with short-haired breeds.
 Dogs with short, wiry coats tend to shed less frequently than breeds with long, silky fur.
 Keep this in mind when making your decision.

 Size and Manageability